 |2 years after the case closes|

 |All other misdemeanors||1 year after the case closes|

 |Dismissals (no conviction)||No wait|

-Misdemeanors are minor, but they look bad on background checks.
-Sealing is a always good idea.
+Though these charges are minor, they look bad on background checks.
+Sealing is always a good idea.

 Any alien accused of a crime should retain counsel.
 The D.A. may agree to reduce or dismiss the charge.